jhvozdovich/csharp-intro/README.md

 ## Description

-_A project to introduce me to the C# language and the .NET Core framework._
+_A project to introduce me to the C# language and the .NET Core framework.
+The lesson explores printing to console and accepting/transforming user input with correct data types._

 ## Setup/Installation Requirements